cs-uob/COMS10012/exercises/part1/src/build2/python.md

 (occasionally called `pip3` or `pip2`).

 Sometimes you'll see things telling you to install a package with `sudo pip install` but don't do that!
 It will break things horribly eventually.
-You can in fact use pip without sudo, by passing the `--user` option which installs packages into a folder in your home directory (`~/.local`) instead of in `/usr` which normally requires root permissions.
+You can use pip without sudo, by passing the `--user` option which installs packages into a folder in your home directory (`~/.local`) instead of in `/usr` which normally requires root permissions.

-Sometimes you'll still need to install a package through the OSs package manager (`numpy` and `scipy` are common because they depend on an awful lot of C code and so are a pain to install with `pip` and have to fix the library paths, but in general try and avoid it.
+Sometimes you'll still need to install a package through the OSs package manager (`numpy` and `scipy` are common because they depend on an awful lot of C code and so are a pain to install with `pip` as you have to fix the library paths and dependencies manually) but in general try and avoid it.

 Python used to manage your OS should be run by the system designers;
 Python used for your dev work should be managed by you.
 And never the